How Long Is Homemade Chicken Noodle Soup Good In The Fridge?

 When storing leftover soup, repackaging it correctly can significantly extend its shelf life.
 Here are some tips for repackaging:

-1. Cool the Soup Quickly: Allow the soup to cool to room temperature before transferring it to storage containers.
+1. Cool the Soup Quickly: Allow the soup to cool in shallow containers or an ice bath before transferring it to storage.
 This prevents the growth of bacteria.

 2. Use Airtight Containers: Store the soup in airtight containers to keep out moisture and air, which can lead to spoilage.